archaict/Project/Network/readme.md

 ##### WiFi Cracking

+This will be where you make choices to pawn your target wifi, this used in ***Reconnaissance Phase***.
+This way, if you're around the perimeter where you can use targets wifi, then use this tools.

+**CLI Tools :**
+- wifite
-- aircrack-ng
+- aircrack-ng [airmon-ng, airodump-ng, aireplay-ng]

+**GUI Tools :**
 - fern wifi cracker
-- wifite
 - kismet
+- wireshark (monitoring)